medialab/minet/docs/cli.md

                                 Output directory.
   --throttle THROTTLE           Time to wait - in seconds - between 2 calls to
                                 the same domain.
 Defaults to 0.2.
-  -o OUTPUT, --output OUTPUT    Path to the output file.
-Will consider `-` as
-                                stdout.
-If not given, results will also be printed to stdout.
   --resume                      Whether to resume an interrupted crawl.
   -h, --help                    show this help message and exit